ChristianSi/lytspel/README.md

   clock›.
 * This also applies to Irish names starting with «O'», e.g. «O'Coner, O'Neel» ‹O'Connor, O'Neil›.
 The capitalized «O'» is spoken /oU/ (as in «boat»).
-Of course, proper names can be spelled as they please, so many names won't be regularized according to the Lytspel rules.
+Of course, proper names can be spelled as their owners prefer it, so many names won't be regularized according to the Lytspel rules.
 * In the nonstandard expression ‹y'all›, short for «iu all» ‹you all›, the contraction marker is placed in front of the stressed vowel, marking the original word boundary.